brikis98/ping-play/README.md

 TODO: write documentation

+# Caveats and drawbacks to BigPipe

+## HTTP headers and error handling

+With BigPipe streaming, you typically start sending the response back to the browser before your backend calls are finished.
+The first part of that response is the HTTP Headers and once you've sent them back to the browser, it's too late to change your mind.
+If one of those backend calls fails, you can no longer just send the browser a 500 error or a redirect!

+Instead, you must handle errors by injecting JavaScript code into your stream that displays the message when it arrives in the browser or redirects the user as necessary.

+## Caching

+Because of the above (the way headers and error handling work), be extra careful using BigPipe if you cache entire pages, especially at the CDN level.
+Otherwise, you may stream out a 200 OK to the CDN, hit an error with a backend call, and accidentally end up caching a page with an error on it.

+If your pages are mostly static and can be cached for a long time (e.g. blogs), BigPipe is probably not for you.
+If your pages are mostly dynamic and cannot be cached (e.g. the news feeds at Facebook, LinkedIn, Twitter), then BigPipe can help.

+## Pop-in

+Pagelets can be sent down to the browser and rendered client-side in any order.
+Therefore, you have to be careful to avoid too much "pop-in", where one pagelet renders and the user is starting to use it, and suddenly another one renders and suddenly moves the previous one out of view.

+To avoid annoying your users, use CSS to size the placeholder elements appropriately so they don't resize or move much as the actual content pops in.
+Alternatively, use JavaScript to ensure that the elements on a page render from top to bottom, even if they show up in a different order (e.g. set `display: none` until all the pagelets above the current one have been filled in).

+## SEO and noscript

+You may not want to use BigPipe for clients that don't have JavaScript enabled, or don't handle JavaScript well, such as a search engine crawler.
+The simplest solution is to run a headless browser in your data center (e.g.
+[zombie](http://zombie.js.org/)) that fetches each page, lets the BigPipe JavaScript execute to render the whole page, and then sends the rendered HTML down to the client.

 # TODO

 1. Publish artifacts to Maven central.
 Currently waiting for this project to be added to Sonatype.